nasa/digital-strategy/README.md

 Questions
 ----

 This report was compiled by members of NASA's Office of the Chief Information Officer.
-The GitHub repository is maintained by [`https://github.com/seanherron`](Sean Herron) who can be reached at [`mailto:sean.herron@nasa.gov`](sean.herron@nasa.gov).
+The GitHub repository is maintained by [`https://github.com/seanherron`](Sean Herron) who can be reached at sean.herron@nasa.gov